Shiatsu - Acupressure - Massage - Reiki

 What's all this "qi" stuff?
 Does it really work?

-When you go to a Western-medicine oriented doctor, physical therapist, or massage therapist, he or she will talk to you about muscles, nerves, bones, and organs.
+When you go to a physician, physical therapist, massage therapist, or other pracitioner operating in the model of modern Western medicine, he or she will talk to you about muscles, nerves, bones, and organs.

-When you go to a shiatsu therapist, he or she will talk to you about things like "Liver qi" and "Kidney yin".
+When you go to a shiatsu therapist, or an acupuncturist, he or she will talk to you about things like "Liver qi" and "Kidney yin".

 Does it really work?